nyu-devops/lab-ansible/README.md

 ## Running Ansible

 The `Vagrantfile` in this repo will create three (3) virtual machines: client, web, & db.
 Each contains 256MB of memory so all together they will take up 768MB of memory on your laptop while running.
+The client machine is provided so that you don't have to install Ansible locally on your computer.
+The other two are a web server and database server which we will configure with Ansible from the client machine.

+**Note:** _Because we have multiple vurtual machines, you cannot simply use the command `vagrant ssh` without specifying the VM that you want to `ssh` into so you always have to use `vagrant ssh client` to get to the client VM._

 ### Ping for testing connectivity